lopezdsr/sql-query/sqlref/sql_reference.md

 <img style="max-width: 270px;" usemap="#metaindexShowCommandImgMap" alt="syntax diagram for show metaindexes command" src="./diagrams/mmetaindexShowCommand-41c5db29aba1c9307b063c0e989c1065.svg" />
 </div>

-List all indexes that have been stored in the base location.
-Tables with a different metaindex location will not show up here.
+List all stored indexes in the base location.
+Tables with a different metaindex location are not displayed in the list.

 ```sql
 -- list all Metaindexes in the base location